huldf/sonic-visualiser/README.md

 with a few exceptions as indicated in the individual source files.

-Russian translation provided by Alexandre Prokoudine, copyright 2006-2019 Alexandre Prokoudine.
+Russian translation initially provided by Alexandre Prokoudine, updated by Sergey Kazorin, copyright 2006-2019 Alexandre Prokoudine and 2024 Sergey Kazorin.

 Czech translation provided by Pavel Fric, copyright 2010-2019 Pavel Fric.